 Tonsillar squamous cell carcinomas are aggressive and have a poor prognosis.
 Due to higher local recurrence and metastatic rates, studies report one‐year survival rates of only 10%.

 Fibrosarcomas tend to be locally aggressive and have a guarded prognosis.
 Overall survival improved recently due to better surgical planning (increasing from 247 to 743 days).
-The major concern in clinical management of canine oral fibrosarcoma is the high local rate of recurrence.4,7
+The major concern in the when it comes to oral fibrosarcoma is the high local rate of recurrence (the tumor coming back).4,7

 Treatment for Mouth Cancer in Dogs